Last updated on 27 May 2021 by Reza

-What are the default rates on Bondora?
+What is the default rate on Bondora?

 Default rates on Bondora vary greatly between individual ratings.
-For example, default rates for loans with ratings between A and AA are less than 5% and then gradually increase up to 30%.
+For example, default rates for loans with ratings between A and AA are less than 5% and then gradually increase to 30%.

 Historical figures from Bondora have shown that default rates across all loans originated range from 20% to 25% per year.